dsluo/kartoffels.club/content/posts/2022-05-17-upscaled-world-textures.md

 Downloads are provided:

 * [On my Nexus Mods Page](https://www.nexusmods.com/finalfantasy14/mods/1505).
 This requires a free Nexus Mods account.
 I recommend shelling out for premium as free users are capped at 2MB/s down.
 If you can't/won't pay for premium, I recommend using a download protector like [JDownloader2](https://jdownloader.org/jdownloader2) so you don't get a corrupted file after 10 hours.
+* By darkarchon on my discord.
+They are under #releases.
+These are faster if you don't have premium.
+However, these are generously provided at will by dark, and he can remove these for any or no reason at all.
+You are blessed that he provides them at all.
+So don't pester him if it isn't instantly updated or is taken down.

 #### [UPSCALED MAIN WORLD TEXTURES](https://www.nexusmods.com/finalfantasy14/mods/1505):